Hinge/project-accessors/README.md

 ```

 ## Supported Gradle Versions
-The plugin is tested with all minor Gradle versions from 7.6 up to 8.7, but may work with other versions.
+The plugin is tested with all major Gradle versions from 7.6 up to 8.11, but will likely work with other versions too.

 ## License
 ```plain